Vincecoorp21/React--Ex--Class3/README.md

-# Getting Started with Create React App
+# NYTimes News APP with React

 The main objective of this project is to create an app that launches queries to the New York Times News API [NewsAPI](https://developer.nytimes.com/apis).
 This project was built with React & Axios, and we have styled it with SASS.